 I relied on common industry-standard patterns for notifications and positioned the access point of the feature (the bell icon) in the top-right area of the main menu.
 This ensures users are familiar with its location, facilitating navigation.

 I chose a code-based prototype to enhance the realism of navigation, a level of detail I couldn't achieve with Sketch mockups for every aspect of the app.
-My aim was to give users the freedom to explore every corner of the application and immerse themselves in a genuine experience while running tests.
+I aimed to give users the freedom to explore every corner of the application and immerse themselves in a genuine experience while running tests.
 Moreover, due to the limitations of the template-based technology used to build One Workplace, I couldn't utilise the company's design system, leading me to opt for a code-based prototype to minimise the risk of extensive styling and streamline my creative process.

 I validated the design concept by conducting a short round of usability tests with sales agents to capture major inconsistencies.
 Feedback was generally positive, and I was able to gather additional requirements by observing their interactions.